 - Runs the Hub Library based in the YMCA in South Road.

 - Supports two youth services/projects in the village.

 - Acts as a voice for the village with B&NES and voluntary groups on their services.

-- Employs an editor to publish the monthly Timsbury Newsletter.
+- Contracts an editor to publish the monthly Timsbury Newsletter.

-- Employs a part time Clerk who carries out many of its tasks and manages its finances.
+- Employs a part-time Clerk who carries out many of its tasks and manages its finances.

 Planting, Spaces and Paths

 There is a working group that coordinates planting and environmental improvements in the parish, including using planters which are paid for by the Parish Council.

 The Parish Council also manages some paths such as the HaHa from Somerset Folly to Tyning and also the Miner’s Memorial Garden in Rectory Lane.

 The Conygre recreation field and Hall is managed by the Conygre Trust, and the Parish Council is a custodian of the deeds.